tinaaa071/Case-Study-ppt/slides.md

 </style>

 <!--
-On the course registration page, we compared user behavior before and after optimization.
+On the course application page, we compared user behavior before and after optimization.

 After splitting the registration into multiple steps, we significantly reduced drop-offs during the form-filling stage.
 As a result, the completion rate increased from 48.6% to 75%.